 We have found more tanks but took a hit in precision.

 We have detected more oil tanks but also picked up some noise due to objects which are relatively compact, but are not disks; the inevitable precision/recall tradeoff.
 We can remove this noise in a number of ways, one being feeding these results to our crowd to weed out the false positives.
-You can imagine this workflow at scale: Protogen detects oil tank candidates on an entire strip then the crowd cleans up the results.
-Much faster than having the crowd scan the entire strip; much more accurate than doing it just with Protogen.
+You can imagine this workflow at scale: using max-tree filtering to detect oil tank candidates in a large area, then having the crowd clean up the results.
 Another version of the crowd/machine combo we’ve deployed in the past.

-Protogen also includes a vectorization module which derives a geojson with the bounding boxes of the detected oil tanks:
+Vectorizing the raster output, we obtain a geojson with the bounding boxes of the detected oil tanks.

 Oil tank bounding boxes.

 Having vectors makes it easier to count.
-According to Protogen, there are 133 oil tanks (give or take!) in this image segment.
+There are 133 oil tanks (give or take!) in this image segment.

 Max-tree filtering for oil tank detection on the entire strip.